The BEST homemade Cheese Enchiladas! Our favorite authentic cheese enchiladas are easy, fast and insanely delicious!

-There’s a restaurant in my home town of Park City that makes some pretty legit Mexican food.
+There’s a restaurant in my home town of Park City that makes some pretty legit Mexican food (It’s called El Chubasco, if you’re ever visiting!).
 I love their Camarones a la Diabla and street tacos, but my all-time favorite thing on the menu is their cheese enchiladas.
 They make them just how I loved them when we lived in Mexico!

 - 12-14 white corn tortillas

 - 5-6 cups shredded cheddar cheese

 - 20 ounces red enchilada sauce

 - 1/4 cup crumbled cotija cheese , for topping (optional)

 - Warm corn tortillas on a hot skillet for a few seconds in each side.

 - Pour 1/4 cup of the enchilada sauce into the bottom of a 9x13'' pan.
 Fill each corn tortilla with a handful of cheese (reserving about 1/2 cup for sprinkling over the top, at the end).

 - Roll tightly, and place seam side down in the pan.
 Pour remaining enchilada sauce over the top.
 Top with remaining 1/2 cup of cheese.

 - Bake for 20-25 minutes or until hot and bubbly.
 Remove from oven and top with shredded cabbage, cotija cheese, tomatoes, and sour cream.